 Early diagnosis is essential.
 Early identification and intervention can help children with ODD avoid negative outcomes such as school failure, strained relationships and deflated confidence.
 It can also help to prevent the development of conduct disorder (CD), which characterised by more violent and delinquent behaviours.

-The most effective treatment for ODD in children is one that is tailored to the individual needs of the child.
+The most effective support for ODD in children is one that is tailored to the individual needs of the child.
 Often this will involve a multi-modal approach that includes parents, teachers, and medical and mental health professionals.

-Parents and carers play a significant role in the treatment process and management of their child’s ODD behaviours.
+Parents and carers play a significant role in the support process and management of their child’s ODD behaviours.
 An important first step is for parents and carers to understand that the child will behave in challenging ways and to prioritise building and repairing the relationship between the child and their family.

 An effective behaviour management plan will help your child with ODD to: